VBSO COVID-19 preparations, response and cancellations

 VBSO Inmate Account

-The Weekender Program was SUSPENDED effective March 9 but is scheduled to resume on Aug.
-3. The suspension was a precaution to reduce admissions into the Correctional Center during COVID-19.
-Weekenders with questions about resuming the program and completing their sentence should call 757-385-1050 or 757-385-4289.
+The Weekender Program was suspended on March 9 as a precaution to reduce admissions into the Correctional Center during COVID-19.
+The program will resume on Aug.
+3. Plans to reinstate the program have been made in consultation with the local court judges and medical personnel to ensure the health and safety of everyone involved.
+Weekenders with questions about resuming the program and completing their sentence should call 757-385-1050.

 These changes will remain in effect for the foreseeable future and will be reevaluated daily and updated as needed.